mikhailBorodastov/live-chat/README.md

 ## Project description

 This is a simple chat app i build as a small pet project to try myself and to chat with my friends :)
+It uses vue 3 with composition api, vue-router and firebase as hosting and DB.
-Take a look on deployed version: https://vue-mini-blog.web.app/chatroom
+Take a look on deployed version: https://vue-mini-blog.web.app/

 ## Project setup